NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 It seems that Hudhaifa [contradicts Aisha](#muhammad-urinated-squatting) and that [Muhammad didn't practice what he taught](#no-urinating-standing)

-### Muhammad urinated in a weird way
+### Muhammad urinated in some weird way

 [Sunan Ibn Majah 341](https://sunnah.com/ibnmajah:341)

 > It was narrated that Ibn 'Abbas said: "The Messenger of Allah turned towards a mountain pass and urinated, until I took pity on him because of the way he parted his legs when he urinated."

-### Muhammad prohibited urinating in holes
+### Muhammad prohibited urinating in holes {#urinating-in-holes}

 [Sunnan Abu Dawud 29](https://sunnah.com/abudawud:29)

 > The Prophet prohibited to urinate in a hole.
 > Qatadah (a narrator) was asked about the reason for the disapproval of urinating in a hole.
 He replied: It is said that these (holes) are the habitats of the jinn.

-### Muhammad prescribed the drinking of camel urine
+### Muhammad prescribed the drinking of camel urine {#drinking-camel-urine}

 [Mishkat al-Masabih 3539](https://sunnah.com/mishkat:3539)

-> Anas told that some people of ‘Ukl who had come to the Prophet and accepted Islam found Medina unhealthy, so he ordered them to go to the camels of the sadaqa and drink some of their urine and their milk...
+> Anas told that some people of ‘Ukl who had come to the Prophet and accepted Islam found Medina unhealthy, so he ordered them to go to the camels of the sadaqa and drink some of their urine...

 [He later tortured these people to death.](#tortured-to-death)

-## Muhammad prohibited urinating towards the qibla
+### Muhammad prohibited urinating towards the qibla {#urinating-toward-qibla}

 [Sunnan Ibn Majah 325](https://sunnah.com/ibnmajah:325)